NEFSC/READ-SSB-Lee-metadata/README.md

-# Social Sciences Branch Metadata
+# Social Sciences Branch Oracle Metadata
 Describes data in the oracle databases with a special eye towards fields that are used by social scientists

 Please help make this a valuable up-to-date resource.
 To add your knowledge: